Code of Conduct

 College Rights

-- To establish criteria and standards for accepting, advising, counseling, teaching, evaluating, graduating, and as necessary, disciplining students.
+- To establish criteria and standards for accepting, advising, counseling, teaching, evaluating, graduating, and as necessary, disciplining students in accordance with the College’s regulations, policies and procedures.

-- To establish and enforce standards of acceptable conduct for anyone associated with the College.
+- To establish and enforce standards of acceptable conduct for anyone associated with the College, including students and visitors.

 - To bring legal or judicial action against any student violating College regulations, policies, and procedures.